JLyne/LiveAtlas/README.md

 [See the wiki](https://github.com/JLyne/LiveAtlas/wiki/Installation)

 ## Customisation
-The index.html file can be edited to add custom favicons, styles or analytics, just like the original Dynmap.
+The index.html file can be edited to add custom favicons, styles or analytics, just like the map plugins original UIs.
 All LiveAtlas messages can also be modified here for translation purposes.
 You are also free to build LiveAtlas yourself to make further changes.

 ## Building